huy/bash_vim_tmux_quickstart/react_redux.md

       mapDispatchToProps
     )(Link)

-A container does data fetching and then renders its corresponding sub-component.
+A container does data fetching, state updating and rendering its corresponding sub-component.
 It resembles a controler in MVC pattern.
 Container component is a React pattern, that separates UI into presentational and container component to encourage reuse of presentational component.

 **References**